pypyr/docs/content/docs/steps/venv.md

 with the `toml` extensions into the `mydir/my-venv` venv.

 ### multiple venvs
-If you want to apply the same custom options to multiple venvs:
+If you want to apply the same custom options while creating multiple venvs:

 ```yaml
 - name: pypyr.steps.venv